 Undergraduates and Masters students are hooded in the robing room (where they line up to process) and wear their hood onto the stage.
 In the case of the PhD candidates, they should carry the hood over their arm and be prepared to be hooded on stage by the President.
 The hood is the recognition of the student’s achievement and success and the only time that they will ever acknowledge this particular achievement so it is an important part of the academic tradition.

-Individual hoods (without gowns) cannot currently be booked through the online booking system but hoods can be rented for $15 on the day in the Fipke Atrium and can be paid for by cash, credit or debit.
+Individual hoods (without gowns) cannot currently be booked through the online booking system but hoods can be rented on the day in the Foyer of the Administration Building and can be paid for by cash, credit or debit.